mike-shields-dev/LateX_Uni_Assignment_Template/README.md

 The UoB assignment specifications require that a word count is provided at the end of the document's main content.
 This word count should exclude all text except that within paragraphs.

-As I have not been able to find a way to configure `texcount` to omit certain element within a LaTeX document, the following syntax is used to wrap any specific content that should be omitted from the word count:
+As I have not been able to find a way to configure `texcount` to omit certain elements within a LaTeX document, the following syntax is used to wrap any specific content that should be omitted from the word count:

 ```latex
 %TC:ignore